 - In a small bowl, stir together the flour, salt, and baking powder.
 In a saucepan, melt the butter over medium heat, and let it cook, stirring and continually scarping up any solids that form on the bottom of the pan.
 The butter will start to foam a lot, keep cooking and stirring!
 After about 6 or 7 minutes, it will start to turn nut brown and smell wonderfully toasty.
 At this point, remove it from the heat, and keep stirring a little while longer as it starts to cool.
 Set the butter aside, but don’t put it in a cold place (you don’t want it to solidify).

 - In a standing mixer, whip the eggs on high speed for about 5 minutes, until they become light yellow and very fluffy.
-Then, add in the sugar and keep whipping for about another 5 minutes.
+Then, add in the sugar and vanilla and keep whipping for about another 5 minutes.
 The mixture will turn a very light lemon cream color and will have greatly increased in volume (in Norwegian this is called an eggedosis, which happens to be one of my favorite words!).

 - Turn the speed down to low, and working quickly add the flour mixture and brown butter in a couple of stages, alternating between the two.
 When the flour and butter have just been incorporated into the batter, turn the mixer off.
 Gently use a spatula to make sure that any of the brown butter that has settled to the bottom is stirred back up into the batter, then scrape the cake batter into the cake pan.
 Sprinkle the rhubarb all over the top (over the course of baking the rhubarb will sink into the cake so that it’s in the middle of it).